ACM SAC 2020: Track on Privacy by Design in Practice

 The Privacy by Design in Practice track

 The aim of this track is to promote research on privacy-preserving technologies to be used in practice.
-“Privacy by Design” is a requirement in the new EU data protection regulation.
+“Privacy by Design” is a requirement in the new EU data protection regulation, which is applied in the EU countries from May 2018.
 Thus, privacy needs to be considered by engineers from the beginning and built in to newly developed systems properly.

 Legal researchers bringing in their view on Privacy by Design are also very welcome to submit papers to this track to foster multi-disciplinary research.

 Topics of the track include, but are not limited to: